top of page

 Colonel Kimeisha Y. McCullum was born in Raleigh, Mississippi and commissioned as a Second Lieutenant of Engineer in May 1995.
 She graduated from Jackson State University as a Distinguished Military Graduate with a Bachelor of Science degree in Chemistry.
 She earned a Master of Science degree in Administration from Central Michigan University in August 2006.
 She is currently pursuing her Doctorate of Business Administration degree from Northcentral University.

-Eric currently serves as the Troup County County Manager.
+Eric Mosley currently serves as the Troup County County Manager.
 Previously he worked as the Spalding County Assistant County Manager where he over saw all public safety and emergency functions for the county.

 Jeffrey Russell is a retired US Navy Engineer.
 He served from 1989-2012.
 His military education includes Small Boats Engineer courses for GM6-71 DDA(8V71) Westerbeke generator, 4-107, Volvo Penta generator.
 41A, and Cummins generator, Submarine Quality Assurance, Inspector, Landing Craft Utility (LCU) Chief Engineer and and magazine sprinkler systems.
 Throughout his career he received numerous awards including National Defense Service Medals, Achievement medals for both Navy and Army, and Global War on Terrorism medals.
 He enjoys traveling and volunteering in his free time.